gitpodify/gitpod-workspace-images/README.md

 ## The Motivation and The Why

-While Dazzle can help us in handling image caching, we want to ensure everything is fresh as possible and to keep the vulnerability count as low as possible in Quay image scans atleast for system packages, ~~so we choose plain `docker build` built-in at Red Hat Quay Container Registry~~.
+While Dazzle can help us in handling image caching, we want to ensure everything is fresh as possible and to keep the vulnerability count as low as possible in Quay image scans atleast for system packages
+~~so we choose plain `docker build` built-in at Red Hat Quay Container Registry~~.

 We initially use these images we built as drop-in replacement for the upstream images built through Dazzle, but sometimes outdated cache can cause different pain points for us.